-A bequest to the National Library may take the form of:
+A bequest to the Library may take the form of:

 You may give a specific amount of money.
 This does not allow for changes in your circumstances or for inflation.

-You may leave a percentage of your estate to the National Library.
+You may leave a percentage of your estate to the Library.

-The National Library may use unrestricted bequest assets to:
+The Library may use unrestricted bequest assets to:

 - broaden collection access including via digitisation of our collections

 - create endowed curatorships